prettier/prettier/docs/cli.md

 prettier --single-quote --trailing-comma all --write docs package.json "{app,__{tests,mocks}__}/**/*.js"
 ```

-> Don't forget the **quotes** around the globs!
+> Don’t forget the **quotes** around the globs!
 The quotes make sure that Prettier CLI expands the globs rather than your shell, which is important for cross-platform usage.

-> It's usually better to use a [configuration file](configuration.md) for formatting options like `--single-quote` and `--trailing-comma` instead of passing them as CLI flags.
-This allows sharing those settings across different ways to run Prettier (CLI, [editor integrations](editors.md), etc.).
+> It’s better to use a [configuration file](configuration.md) for formatting options like `--single-quote` and `--trailing-comma` instead of passing them as CLI flags.
+This way the Prettier CLI, [editor integrations](editors.md) and other tooling knows what options you use.

+## File patterns

 Given a list of paths/patterns, the Prettier CLI first treats every entry in it as a literal path.